 Then: Jason Hervey played Wayne Arnold, bullying older brother to Fred Savage’s Kevin Arnold (and, really, the entire nation) on the hit sitcom ‘The Wonder Years.’
 Before his star turn as Wayne, Hervey had substantial experience as a child actor, including a recurring role on ’Different Strokes.’

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://sojo1049.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://sojo1049.com using your original account information.